aspuru-guzik-group/selfies/README.md

 # More relaxed derivations to allow for hypervalences
-# (Caution: Hypervalences rules are much less understood as octet rules.
+# (Caution: Hypervalence rules are much less understood than octet rules.
 # Some molecules containing hypervalences are important, generally it is not
 # known which molecules are stable/reasonable).

 hypervalence_selfies=sf.encoder('O=I(O)(O)(O)(O)O') #  orthoperiodic acid
 standard_derived_smiles=sf.decoder(hypervalence_selfies)
 # standard_derived_smiles -> 'OI', because octet rule for iodine allows for only one bond